Ewan88/40kCompare/README.md

 - [] Add a unit and its stats
 - [] Compare two units
 - [] Compare two weapons
+- [] Add units to an army list
+- [] Count the number of points in an army list
 - [] download the data as a JSON file
 - [] store the data in a database